The Missing Middle of Vehicles

 The Trouble with Bikes

 There is significant momentum toward creating excellent bicycle networks.
 Wonderful!
 But unfortunately, the market for 2-wheel vehicles will always be minuscule relative to 4-wheel vehicles, and that limits the ability to invest in them even more.
 Why is biking permanently unattractive for most people and most trips?
-Here are three reasons: 1) Elements: too hot, too cold, or too stormy; 2) Cargo: Hard to carry extra people and objects; 3) Comfort: Look around - not that many of us are skinny enough for a tiny bike seat with no back rest.
+Here are three reasons: 1) Climate: too hot, too cold, or too stormy; 2) Comfort: Look around - not that many of us are skinny enough or young enough for a tiny bike seat with no back rest; 3) Cargo: Hard to carry extra people and objects.

 It is hard for many DOTs and communities to justify allocating valuable right-of-way and construction dollars to biking, when the vast majority of trips will always be impractical for biking.
 But widen a cycle track by just a few feet and voila!
 "Tiny cars" can now use them, provided they are no faster than eBikes.
 By accommodating bike-like 4-wheel vehicles, you can capture a HUGE market share.
 In turn, that also benefits bikes by attracting investment in bike-friendly infrastructure.